Category: Plant dye processes

 Catalpa Bignoniodes Tree - Crimson Vine type - Several experiments on Habotai silk and fine wool

-Habotai (1): Large leaves turn red and deeper red to black in October.
-By Nov 1 hardly any left on this tree.
-Also similar to Crimson Vine seen same month 2024 at Overbeck Gardens.
-Tests to add more leaf prints to previously dyed habotai silk samples.
-Crimson vine dye bath gives pink silk in 2023, then oxidized to silver This year testing red leaves with eco printing, for better result of colour preservation.
+Habotai (1): Tests to add more leaf prints to previously dyed habotai silk samples.
+Crimson vine dye bath gave pink silk in 2023, then oxidized to silver This year testing red leaves with eco printing, rather than immersion dyeing, for better result of colour preservation.

 Silk folded up from bottom and over top layout - for a mirrored print result.
 Leaves area sponged with urine as experiment to retain red pigment. (previously dyed and eco printed silk has already been alum mordanted, which may help new prints) Bundle prepared for steaming.